values requiring a non-physical scale to compare them to?

 Location : Queensland Australia

-values requiring a non-physical scale to compare them to?
-Empty Re: values requiring a non-physical scale to compare them to?
+Re: values requiring a non-physical scale to compare them to?

-snafu wrote:"Better" is so subjective.
+i guess i'm doubtful that this is what zntneo's theist friend had in mind as, if it is, then a "non-physical" scale would hardly solve the issue.snafu wrote:"Better" is so subjective.
 It depends on the context, the objective being sought after etc...
 "Beauty" is subjective also, what is beautiful to one, is ugly to another etc...

 So perhaps he is meaning to say something like subjective qualities cannot be measured using hard criteria (ie. physical scale) in an absolute sense.
 Individual people can judge something as better than something else, using their own personal definition of what "better" means in the context, but that definition and judgement of betterness cannot be extrapolated onto everyone.
 If that is his meaning, I would agree.